hydna/hydnajs/README.md

 This library comes with Require.js and CommonJS support.
 See `examples/requirejs.html` for example.

+### Installation via Bower

+This package is also available via Bower:

+    $ bower install hydna

 ## Usage

 Open a channel in read/write mode and attach event-handlers that